Moving Energy Efficiently

 (https://www.investopedia.com/terms/s/structured-finance.asp)

-2. **The International Finance Corporation (IFC) -** Part of the World Bank Group, the IFC provides numerous resources and insights into structured finance, particularly within emerging markets:
+2. The International Finance Corporation (IFC) – As a member of the World Bank Group, the IFC provides information on structured finance related to emerging markets, encompassing key components and examples of structured financing used in global trade and infrastructure projects.

 (https://www.ifc.org/wps/wcm/connect/industry_ext_content/ifc_external_corporate_site/financial+institutions/priorities/structured+finance)